mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Why does this rule exist?
 Because there's risk to making changes to production code.
 This risk exists in test code, but the worst bug you can introduce in test code is a false positive.
 You can't break anything in production because of a bug in test code (not directly anyway).
 There's also a risk that code will go out of sync.

+DRY.
+Don't repeat yourself.
+Why not?
+Because if you copy/pasted a snippet of code to nine different places and then you have to change it, now you or some future developer has to track down all nine occurrences and change them.
+What happens if you copy/paste the same code in nine different tests?
+They're all in the same file and there's very low risk of breaking anything by changing them all.
+You ideally want to avoid repeating code in general, but the penalty for doing it in test code is much lower, and thus you should write your test code with that in mind.

 # Hide implementation details the reader can ignore

 I didn't include `MockDatabase` in the test function, but I chose not to.
 Why?
 The implementation details are not necessary to understanding the test.
 The reader can assume that it's some sort of lightweight database that supports testing.
 They don't need to read `MockDatabase`'s implementation to understand any claims the test makes.

 First, consider whether your production code is in need of refactoring.
 A class that's difficult to test is often a symptom of weak design.
-Then, consider adding a factory or builder pattern (TODO: check this) to your production code to make it easier to instantiate your class in both production and test.
+Then, consider adding a factory or builder pattern (TODO: link) to your production code to make it easier to instantiate your class in both production and test.
 If none of those work, add helper methods, but be careful never to let them swallow details critical to the test.

 # Use test helper methods sparingly

 The more helper methods you add, the more you obscure usage of the thing you're testing.

-**Option 1: Refactor the code you're testing**
+**Best option: Refactor the code you're testing**

+If the thing you're testing is so hard to exercise the code that you need a lot of boilerplate just to call it, consider refactoring it.

 A class that's difficult to test is often a symptom of weak design.
 Consider whether you can refactor that class so that clients (both test and production) can access it more easily.

-**Option 2: Create a factory or builder class**
+**Good option: Create a factory or builder class**

+**Last option: Use a test helper method**

 # Responsible test helpers